camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 Form metadata can be graphically edited using the [Camunda Modeler](http://camunda.org/bpmn/tool/).

-This form would look like this in the Camunda Tasklist:
+This form would look like this in Tasklist:

 {{< img src="img/generated-forms-example.png" title="Generated Form" >}}